What Is Bipolar Disorder?

-Also known as manic-depressive disorder, bipolar disorder is a diagnosis given to a category of mood disorders that influence mood and affects about 6.1 million adults each year (National Institute of Mental Health).
+Also known as manic-depressive disorder, bipolar disorder is a diagnosis given to a category of mood disorders that influence mood and affects about 6.1 million adults each year, according to the National Institute of Mental Health (NIMH).
 Although children and adolescents can show signs of bipolar disorder, it usually emerges in the late teens or the early twenties and can go undiagnosed for many years.
-Without treatment, it can be incapacitating.
-However, bipolar disorder is manageable, and the best course of treatment is a regimen of medication and therapy.
+Without treatment, it can be incapacitating, however, bipolar disorder is manageable, and the best course of treatment is a regimen of medication and various therapies.

-Bipolar disorder is often inherited, but a definitive etiology has not yet been elucidated.
-Some people have been known to develop bipolar disorder after a head injury.
-It has also been linked to thyroid disease.
+Bipolar disorder is often inherited, but a definitive cause hasn’t yet been proven.
+Some people have been known to develop bipolar disorder after a head injury; it’s also been linked to thyroid disease.
 Regardless of the cause, the symptoms are often difficult for others to understand.

-It is important to note that people who have bipolar disorder have no control over the extreme shifts in mood that they experience.
-They can experience many dramatic shifts in mood from severe depression to complete mania, as well as milder symptoms of both extremes.
-People who are going through a milder manic phase (hypomania) often report an ability to be more creative and full of ideas, but are often easily frustrated or irritable.
-They are spontaneous and can be overly-productive.
-However, as the symptoms increases, the ideas can come too quickly to keep up with and they can become agitated and enraged.
+It’s important to note that people with bipolar disorder have no control over the extreme shifts in mood they experience, from severe depression to complete mania, as well as milder symptoms of both extremes.
+People who are going through a milder manic phase (hypomania) often report an ability to be more creative and have more ideas but are often easily frustrated or irritable.
+They may be spontaneous and may also be overly productive.
+However, as the symptoms increase, the ideas can come too quickly, and they can become agitated and enraged.
 They may also experience little need to sleep and may feel indestructible.
-A manic phase will last a week or more and co-exist with at least three other symptoms of mania.
+A manic phase usually lasts a week or more and co-exist with at least three other symptoms of mania.